 MONEY TIP: You can still get a low interest rate through either application process.
 The rate you are offered will still be determined by the level of risk you present to a lender.

 Most banks will offer a chattel mortgage, however you’ll find extremely competitive rates from specialist asset finance lenders, or by working with a finance broker.
 A finance broker will generally make it a lot easier for you than a bank.
 Often, non-bank lenders will also provide a simple, online application process and sometimes pre-approval.

 You can learn more about the different ways to apply by reading our Chattel Mortgage Guide.

-Specialist Asset Finance lenders offer a streamlined application process and competitive interest rates, which often makes them more appealing to borrowers than banks.
+MONEY TIP: Specialist Asset Finance lenders offer a streamlined application process and competitive interest rates, which often makes them more appealing to borrowers than banks.

 Chattel mortgages can be set up to include a balloon amount, which results in lower scheduled repayments at the cost of a higher final payment.
 Accepting a balloon payment will not give you a lower interest rate, it will only lower your monthly repayment amount due to a large, final payment.

 If you choose a balloon payment on your chattel mortgage, you will need to either pay the amount at the end of your finance agreement, or refinance the remaining amount into a new loan.

 If you really want to get the best interest rate on a chattel mortgage, you’ll need to look at the comparative interest rate — i.e. the actual interest rate once all fees have been taken into account.
 Sometimes, a slightly higher advertised interest rate can work out to be cheaper than a lower interest rate, once all fees have been taken into account.